daviidramoss/pokedex/README.md

 Por respeto a la empresa no voy a publicar la prueba ni todos los requerimientos, pero si lo que solicitaban.

-He aqui un extracto de lo que pedian.
+He aquí un extracto de lo que pedían.

-The features we expect that your api would contain would be:
+"The features we expect that your api would contain would be:

 - Search for Pokemon by text.
 - Filter Pokemon by type.